Tea Tree Oil Heals and Fights Infections

-Tea tree oil has a number of health benefits, especially in the form of fighting various infections of the skin.
+Tea tree oil has a number of medicinal benefits, especially in the form of fighting various infections of the skin.

 The Tea Tree herb is scientifically known as Melaleuca alternifolia.
-Tea tree is a small tree or shrub that can grow up to 7 meters tall.
+Tea tree is a small tree or shrub that can grow up to seven meters tall.
 It has narrow, needle-like leaves that are soft and aromatic.
-The tree produces white or pale yellow flowers arranged in spikes.
+The tree produces white or pale-yellow flowers arranged in spikes.

 Tea tree is native to the coastal regions of New South Wales and Queensland in Australia.
 It grows in swampy, waterlogged soils and is commonly found in wet, low-lying areas.